AlpacaTravel/graphql-docs/topics/itinerary/Managing a Trip/README.md

   itineraries using the Alpaca Travel GraphQL API.
 - It includes step-by-step instructions for common operations such as creating itineraries, adding locations, working with routing and other services.
-- The guide is designed to be a concise and easy-to-use reference for developers, utilizing dot-points and code examples for clear understanding.
 - The reference covers both GraphQL queries and mutations, providing developers with the complete set of tools to create and manage itineraries with the Alpaca Travel platform.